ping-square/ping-square-LLC.github.io/content/CCNP-Enterprise/ENCOR/Chapter-7.md

 weight = 7
 +++
 # **EIGRP**
-Do you know about the EIGRP ([rfc 7868](https://datatracker.ietf.org/doc/html/rfc7868)) protocol?
+Do you know about the EIGRP ([RFC 7868](https://datatracker.ietf.org/doc/html/rfc7868)) protocol?
 Let's find out!

 ###### 1) Can you explain the main advantages of using EIGRP in a network?
 {{% expand title="Answer" %}}